One of the most common questions I'm asked is, "How big should our wedding cake be?"

 The truth is, there's no one-size-fits-all answer.
-Every wedding is unique, and your cake should suit your celebration, there is no rigid formula.
+Every wedding is unique, and choosing the right size wedding cake depends on your celebration. there's no rigid formula.

-However, there are a few key things to consider when deciding on the right size for your wedding cake.
+However, there are a few key factors to consider when choosing the right size wedding cake, such as guest numbers and how you plan to serve it.

-You Don't Need to Cater for Every Guest
+You Don’t Need to Cater for Every Wedding Guest

 It's tempting to assume you need a slice of cake for every guest, but not everyone will take a piece.
 Whether they're too busy dancing, have already indulged in the wedding feast, or don't have a sweet tooth, there will always be some guests who pass on the cake.